Image

 Accept HFS Contract

-Once the HFS Contract offer is available, each student is responsible for individually accepting the HFS Contract offer before the identified deadline to complete date.
-If the HFS Contract offer is not accepted by the deadline date and the offer expires, the offer cannot be remade.
+Once the HFS Contract offer is available, each student is responsible for individually accepting the HFS Contract offer before the indicated deadline to complete date.
+If the HFS Contract offer expires, the offer cannot be remade.

-1. Check the box to indicate that the Terms, Conditions, and Regulations (TCRs) have been read.
+• Check the boxes to confirm agreement with the HFS Contract and Terms, Conditions, and Regulations (TCRs)

 Image